rezasrk/srk-grid-gridview/README.md

 # Instructions

+next run command

+` php artisan vendor:publish --provider="SrkGrid\GridView\SrkGridViewProvider" `

+create automatic artisan command ` php artisan make:grid  GridName ` and  srkgridview.php in directory config in laravel all table config exists in this php file and you can customize default config

+this config include three part  (table - excel - paginate) for set attribute on html element of table and excel element and paginate element and  set paginate number for result query and etc

+also for any table you can change all config exists in file srkgridview.php

 you must call three method to create table ` ->headerColumns() ` and ` ->addColumns() ` and final ` ->renderGrid() ` the other method are optional